 Some facilities that are deep in the supply chain have never been audited by Apple or other industry peers.
 So it is not uncommon that our audits give these companies their first opportunities to evaluate their factories against social and environmental standards.
 These efforts not only improve working conditions for these suppliers, but also help improve conditions industrywide, since many of our peers use the same companies.

-Apple considers the most serious breaches of compliance to be core violations.
-These include physical abuse; underage, debt-bonded or forced labour; falsification of information or obstruction of audit; coaching workers for audits or retaliating against them if they provide information; bribery; significant pollution and environmental impacts; and issues posing immediate threat to workers’ lives or safety.
+Apple considers core violations to be the most serious breaches of compliance.
+These include the following: physical abuse; underage, debt-bonded, or forced labor; falsification of information or obstruction of an audit; coaching workers for audits or retaliating against them if they provide information; bribery; significant pollution and environmental impacts; and issues posing immediate threat to workers’ lives or safety.
 All core violations must be stopped and corrected immediately.
-Our preference is to fix problems so they don’t happen again rather than just fire the supplier — which would probably let these violations continue for other customers.
-However, if a violation is particularly egregious, or if we believe a supplier is not fully committed to stopping the behaviour, we terminate our relationship with that supplier and, when appropriate, report the behavior to the authorities.
+Our preference is to correct problems rather than just fire the supplier — which in the absence of other enforcement would allow these violations to continue.
+However, if a violation is particularly egregious or if we believe a supplier is not fully committed to stopping the behavior, we terminate our relationship with that supplier and, when appropriate, report the behavior to the authorities.
 And any supplier with a core violation is placed on probation until the next re-audit — typically in one year — and may not be considered for new business until the issue is fully remediated and the probation period ends.